dstrizhakov/openai-quickstart-node/README.md

+# This is a NextJS tutorial project using the openAI API.
+It was created as part of self-study and turned out to be funny.

+The template is used as the primary source, details below.

 # OpenAI API Quickstart - Node.js example app

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.